 If you have a business established in the territory of a member state of the European Union or Switzerland or you have customers from this area, you are subject to the territorial scope of the General Data Protection Regulation (GDPR).
-In order to use Visitor Analytics according to these regulations, you should enter into a customer contract with Visitor Analytics and to accept the Visitor Analytics Data Processing Terms (DPA).
+In order to use the application according to these regulations, you should enter into a customer contract and accept the Data Processing Terms (DPA).
 You can download and view the documents by clicking on the corresponding buttons on each documents' line.

 - If you have multiple websites, please sign a DPA for each one of them.

 - The option "sign" for a DPA can only be seen by the website owner.